 commented, “The connection between The Philadelphia Orchestra and its conductor, Yannick Nézet-Séguin, is truly incredible in its unmediated closeness.”

-As part of its commitment to bringing classical music to audiences wherever they may be, the Orchestra returned to recording under Yannick's leadership with a CD on the prestigious Deutsche Grammophon label of Stravinsky’s The Rite of Spring and Leopold Stokowski transcriptions of works by Bach and Stravinsky.
-A second disc, featuring Rachmaninoff’s Rhapsody on a Theme of Paganini with pianist Daniil Trifonov, was released in August 2015.
-These continue the Orchestra's remarkable history in this area, having made its first recording in 1917 and having amassed an enormous discography in the intervening years.
+Under Nézet-Séguin’s leadership, the Orchestra returned to recording with a CD on the prestigious Deutsche Grammophon label of Stravinsky’s The Rite of Spring and Leopold Stokowski transcriptions of works by Bach.
+Their second disc for the label, Rachmaninoff’s Rhapsody on a Theme of Paganini with pianist Daniil Trifonov, was released in August 2015, and their third disc,

 Bernstein’s MASS, was released in March 2018.
 Their fourth collaboration, Rachmaninoff’s Third and Fourth piano concertos, again with Trifonov, was released in October 2018.
 In Nézet-Séguin’s inaugural season, the Orchestra returned to the radio airwaves, with weekly Sunday afternoon broadcasts on WRTI-FM.
 In 2017, they also began a national series on SiriusXM.